There’s an art to crafting a good set list, and here are 13 set list tips to get you on the right track.

 Write your set list out

-Sure, there are bands who can totally wing it and free-form a show, but until you’re channeling Jack White or Bob Dylan, you’re going to be better off writing out (in large, legible print) set lists for the band to refer to.
-There aren’t many better ways to kill your professional appeal than constant huddling to pick the next tune, or having your singer repeatedly asking “What’s the next song?” into the microphone.
+Sure, there are bands who can totally wing it and free-form a show, but until you’re channeling Bob Dylan, you’re going to be better off writing out (in large, legible print) set lists for the band to refer to.
+There aren’t many better ways to kill your professional appeal than constantly huddling to pick the next tune or having your singer repeatedly ask “What’s the next song?” into the microphone.

 Learn from your past

 If you’ve been doing this for any amount of time, you’ll know that what you think your most awesome, killer tunes are aren’t always the ones the crowd goes gaga over.
 Start paying close attention to what songs are eliciting reactions from your crowds and factor that into your future set arrangements.

 I bet I missed some obvious points.
 Got something to add?

 How to sequence an album for best results

 How to organize a set as a vocal warm-up

 Need a vocal warm-up?
 Try using your favorite songs.